prantadasguptade/mail-shield-phishing-detection/README.md

 ## Solution
 This project simulates a workflow that:
-- reads suspicious email records
+- processes incoming email data for suspicious patterns
 - checks for phishing indicators
 - assigns a risk level
 - generates a simple report for review

 ## Workflow

+1. Email is received in mailbox
+2. Power Automate checks predefined phishing conditions
+3. If triggered, email is marked as suspicious
+4. Alert is sent to Microsoft Teams
+5. Copilot agent assigns risk score
+6. Final alert is shared with cybersecurity team

-Email Input -> Phishing Detection -> Risk Analysis -> AI Insight -> Alert System -> DashbReporting
+Email Input -> Phishing Detection -> Risk Analysis -> AI Insight -> Alert System -> Dashboard Reporting

 ![Workflow Diagram](assets/workflow_diagram.PNG)